packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 * Webhooks: Code changes and releases

 #### GitLab (Self-hosted)
 * OAuth: Users authenticate on Private Packagist with their GitLab accounts.
-Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/gitlab-integration-setup.md) for Enterprise.
+Please contact us to set this up for the cloud plan or follow [this setup](../docs/self-hosted/gitlab-integration-setup.md) for Self.
 * Synchronization:
     * Keeps teams, their members, and access permissions in sync with your GitLab groups
     * Individual collaborators aren't yet supported